nebriv/LocalGuidesGuide/README.md

 # Local Guide's Guide

-A quick script to find nearby businesses or places on Google Maps that do not have any photos.
+A quick script to find nearby businesses or places on Google Maps that do not have any photos (It'll also list out if theres any hours listed, reviews, etc) .
 Generates a list and can generate directions to each location and back to the starting location.
+This has been a bit superseded by Google's "Contribute" button, but hey, might be useful for someone.

 Caution - this does use Google's Map API and can quickly incur some cost especially for generating lots of directions.